 - Keeping the property clean and sanitary

-- Abiding by the terms of the lease agreement
+- Abiding by the terms of the lease or rental agreement

-- Notifying the landlord when looking to vacate their rented premises
+- Notifying the landlord when looking to vacate their rental property

-- Notifying the landlord when looking to be away for an extended period of time
+- Notifying the landlord when looking to be away from the residence for an extended period of time

 - Letting the tenant know of any maintenance issues that arise

 - Repairing any damage that results from their negligent use of the Oklahoma property

 Overview of Oklahoma Landlord-Tenant Laws

 1. Security Deposit Rules

-Oklahoma has basic rules for both tenants and landlords in regard to security deposits.
-One such rule is how landlords should store their tenant's deposit.
-Immediately after you receive it, you must store it in an escrow account.
+Oklahoma has basic rules for both tenants and landlords in regard to a security deposit.
+One such rule is how landlords should store their tenant's security deposit.
+Immediately after a landlord receives it, they must store it in an escrow account.
 This account the security deposit is in must not only be federally insured, but must also be in a financial institution located within the state.

 Another rule pertains to the return of the tenant's security deposit.
-After a tenant moves out, you must return the deposit within 30 days.
+After a tenant moves out, a landlord must return the security deposits within 30 days.